llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 4. **HPA** reads the value for the `inferno_desired_replicas` metrics and adjusts Deployment replicas accordingly

+5. **llm-d infrastructure**: a Gateway and the Inference Scheduler are deployed to forward requests to the pods running vLLM instances.

 ## Prerequisites

 - Prometheus stack already present on the OCP cluster
 - All components must be fully ready before proceeding: 2-3 minutes may be needed after the deployment

-### 0. Deploy the Inferno-Autoscaler and the vLLM Deployment
+### 0. Deploy the Inferno-Autoscaler and llm-d

 #### Deploying the Inferno-Autoscaler

-Before running the Make target to deploy Inferno-Autoscaler, the `PROMETHEUS_BASE_URL` in the `config/manager/configmap.yaml` must be changed into the following, to be able to connect to Thanos:
+Before running the Make target to deploy Inferno-Autoscaler, the `PROMETHEUS_BASE_URL` in the `config/manager/configmap.yaml` must be changed into a valid URL, to be able to connect to Thanos:

+**Note**: the Prometheus/Thanos URL may change depending on your OCP setup.

 ```yaml
 # ...